What is coparenting? What isn't coparenting? Help!

 Photo of son sitting between parents talking to him | Are you worried about coparenting with your ex?
 Sparrow Counseling in Birmingham, AL can help you navigate the coparenting journey.

-• Being at the same event at the same time with the other parent
+• Being at the same event at the same time as the other parent

 Making kids choose which parent to sit with at an event is unfair and cruel.
 It puts undue stress and anxiety on the child that does not need to be there.
 Give your child the freedom to enjoy themselves.
 Sit close enough to the coparent that your child does not have to choose.

-• Being at a family holiday at the same time as the other parent
+• Being on a family holiday at the same time as the other parent

 While this may be awkward at first, it can give the child a great sense of relief to have both parents there.
 Do it for your child.
 Feel awkward.
 You are an adult.
 It's your responsibility as a parent to act like one instead of the victim.